SuperYeYu/HetReGAT-FC/README.md

 # HetReGAT-FC
-Heterogeneous Residual Graph Attention Network via Feature Completion
+# Heterogeneous Residual Graph Attention Network via Feature Completion

-## We will publish the code and data set after this paper is hired.
+# Our code will be published after this paper is included